KenKundert/nestedtext/doc/basic_syntax.rst

 symbol.
 The content of each line starts after the first space that follows the greater-than symbol::

-    >     This is the first line of a multi-line string, it is indented.
+    >     This is the first line of a multiline string, it is indented.
     > This is the second line, it is not indented.

 You can include empty lines in the string simply by specifying the greater-than symbol alone on a line::

     >
-    > The future ain’t what it used to be.
+    > “The worth of a man to his society can be measured by the contribution he
+    >  makes to it — less the cost of sustaining himself and his mistakes in it.”
     >
-    >                    - Yogi Berra
-    >
+    >                                                — Erik Jonsson

+The multiline string is all adjacent lines that start with a greater than tag with the tags removed and the lines joined together with newline characters inserted between each line.
+Except for the space that separates the tag from the text, white space from both the beginning and the end of each line is retained.

 .. _comments: